Princy0/SeleniumTest/README.md

 If you encounter any issues or have any questions, please contact the developer at Princepn029@gmail.com.

 ## Contact
-- You can contact me for contributing more prjects :
+- You can contact me for contributing more prjects and learning :
 - Email : Princepn029@gmail.com
 - Linkedin : https://www.linkedin.com/in/princeprajapati/
 - Portfolio : https://princy0.github.io/prince.github.io/